Current VA Mortgage Rates

 • Cash-out refinances.
 If you have a conventional loan, the only way to refinance into a VA loan is through a VA cash-out refinance.
 This program allows you to pay off your old loan with a new VA loan and take out a lump sum of cash all at the same time.

 • Construction loans.
-VA construction loans typically come with lower interest rates than other conventional construction loans, and you’ll have the added benefit of delaying your loan payoff until construction has concluded.
+VA construction loans typically come with lower interest rates than other conventional construction loans, and you’ll have the added benefit of delaying your loan repayment until construction is complete.

 • Renovation loans.
 Also called a VA rehab loan, this VA loan type allows you to fund the purchase of a fixer-upper home and the renovations all in one loan.